Skip to Content

 About Newman & Allen

-At Newman & Allen, our attorneys will go to extreme measures to make sure you know what to do and when to do it.
+At Newman and Allen, our attorneys will go to great lengths to make sure you know what to do and when to do it.
 You must be able to regard our attorneys as counselors and, in turn, we must be able to counsel.
 To the outward world we are the client’s champion.
 In the courtroom we stand and can do all of the talking.

 The Newman & Allen Difference